 Title IX at UT Southwestern

-Title IX of the Education Amendments of 1972 protects people from sex discrimination including sexual misconduct, harassment, and violence in educational programs and activities at institutions that receive federal financial assistance.
+Title IX of the Education Amendments of 1972 protects people from sex discrimination, including sexual misconduct, harassment, and violence in educational programs and activities at institutions that receive federal funding.

 University policy protects against all forms of sex-based discrimination and sexual misconduct, including sexual harassment, sexual violence, sexual assault, stalking, domestic violence, and/or dating violence.
 The University’s commitment to equal opportunity extends its nondiscrimination protections to include sexual orientation, gender expression, and gender identity.
 Retaliation against any individual who submits a report, files a complaint, or otherwise participates in the investigation or disciplinary process under the policy is prohibited.